darwincastro/9800_telemetry_collector/README.md

 5. **Configure Wireless Controller Telemetry**

-Refer to [this link](https://github.com/darwincastro/9800_telemetry_collector/blob/master/examples/subscription.cfg) for an example of wireless controller telemetry configuration.
+Refer to <a href="(https://github.com/darwincastro/9800_telemetry_collector/blob/master/examples/subscription.cfg)" target="_blank">this linkt</a> for an example of wireless controller telemetry configuration.

 6. **Access GUI**